ElectronSutra/venture/pages/2-blessed-isle/2-2-language/2-2-2-high-realm.md

 utterance; the speaker weaves a tapestry with every word she speaks.
 The other languages of the Isle are trivial things compared to it.

+## Accents and Local Languages

+Although High Realm is the official language of government, it, like any other language, still has dialects, accents, and regional variation.
+You can tell where a Dynast comes from by her accent, especially if she's from a place like Myion or Arjuf which have extremely distinct sounds.
+In general, a proper Dynast will minimize her known accent traits in court speech; they are somewhat pedestrian.

+Many Dynasts go their entire lives without having to learn any language other than High Realm, but many others speak more peasant tongues for practical reasons.
+Legionnaries, desiring to command their troops directly, often speak the language of their legion.
+Others simply become weary of having to be translated; still more are wary of household staff that they cannot understand.
+In general, a Dynast speaking their native language to staff or patricians is not vulgar, but speaking a language other than High Realm to another Dynast is seen as an insult.

 ## Writing High Realm

 High Realm is written in a _syllabic_ script, a beautiful calligraphy.
 Every